gabrielwr/React-Retirement-Calculator/README.md

 ```bash
 $ npm install
 ```
-To start the server and have webpack build your bundle.js:
+To start the server and app:
 ```bash
 $ npm start
 ```